-I grew up in the Parkes in country NSW, where my family is still based, so I always had lots of space to play and explore as a child.
-I made the move to Sydney to study in 2013 where I completed my Bachelor in Liberal Arts & Science at The University of Sydney.
-My degree included work on International Relations and Social Science which is an area that really interests me and is actually what attracted me to a role in recruitment.
-While I was studying I was also working part-time at The Star where I worked as a Houseman setting up for all their events, some of them were quite big which meant I got to meet a lot of interesting well-known people including Ed Sheeran and The Wiggles.
+I grew up in Parkes in country NSW, where my family is still based, so I always had lots of space to play and explore as a child.
+I made the move to Sydney to study in 2013 where I completed my Bachelor of Liberal Arts and Science at the University of Sydney.
+I majored in International Relations and Social Science which is an area that really interests me and is actually what attracted me to a role in recruitment.
+While I was studying I was also working part-time at The Star where I worked as a Houseman setting up for all their events, so I got to meet a lot of interesting well-known people including Ed Sheeran and The Wiggles.

 In 2017 my partner was offered a position in Canberra and I decided to join her, this resulted in an unintentional gap year of sorts which I used to travel around Europe.
 This year I decided I wanted to focus more seriously on my career and a friend of mine who works in recruitment suggested I look into a career in the industry.
 I soon came across a vacancy with HorizonOne and was delighted to get the job!